-Since these neighborhoods are designated historic districts, an essential community goal is to preserve their architecture that defines their special character.
+Since these neighborhoods are designated as Local Historic Districts, an essential community goal is to preserve the architecture that defines the districts' special character.
 Retaining original windows is an important element within that goal.
 In this context, there is an ongoing concern about the desire of many to replace historic windows with new ones.
 While there may be an occasional instance where replacement is unavoidable, there are many reasons to retain the historic windows.